 Chances are, your striped visitors are none of these.
-They are probably hoverflies, an industrious beneficial insect that can do your garden a lot of good.
+They are probably hoverflies, an industrious beneficial insect that can do a lot of good for your garden.

 - Hoverfly Quick Facts